mustafakaya/aks-network-security/README.md

-# Network Security B
-Network Security Baseline for Azure Kubernetes Service (AKS)
+# Azure Kubernetes Service : Network Security Recommendations

 Network security recommendations focus on specifying which network protocols, TCP/UDP ports, and network connected services are allowed or denied access to Azure services.
 We have to ensure that all Virtual Network subnet deployments have a Network Security Group applied with network access controls specific to your application's trusted ports and sources.